MrJavaWolf/NeoPixelServer/README.md

 Is a application server to send led animations to a [FadeCandy Server](https://learn.adafruit.com/1500-neopixel-led-curtain-with-raspberry-pi-fadecandy/fadecandy-server-setup)

 It is still in its very early states and big changes are inbound.

+Lion was here :3